 Each and every new tattoo goes through a certain healing process.
 This process can normally be split up into about three different stages – and those stages can be split up further day-by-day.

-We will show you exactly what to expect during your very own tattoo healing process.
+We will give you advice and guide you on exactly what to expect during your very own tattoo healing process.

 It's sometimes hard to estimate how long a tattoo will take to heal, but there are many ways to prevent healing from becoming a drag.
 All of our tips and tricks below should help to ensure healing times are kept as short as possible.